KnowageLabs/Knowage-Documentation/installation-guide/python-installation.rst

 Go to the ``Configuration management`` section, and create new variables of category ``PYTHON_CONFIGURATION`` and ``R_CONFIGURATION``.
 The value of this variables will specify the addresses of the Python and R webservices (es. ``python.webservice.address.com/domain``).
 Now you will be able to see the addresses of the so configured environments when creating a Dataset or a Widget.

-**Be aware that depending on the architecture of your solution, you might have to define two different addresses for reaching the same instance of Python.**

-*  One address is for reaching Python from the client (browser) and will be used when creating a widget,
-*  One address is for reaching Python from the server (Knowage) and will be used when creating a Dataset.